-HELP STUDENTS RECEIVE AN INTERNATIONAL SERVICE LEARNING EXPERIENCE!
+GIVE STUDENTS THE GIFT OF AN INTERNATIONAL SERVICE LEARNING EXPERIENCE!

 International Service Learning Program – Southern Dominican Republic

-Meaningful.
-Sustainable.
-Unforgettable!
-The program will take students deep into mountainous terrain to rural communities where poverty poses challenges to economic development, healthcare and access to education.
-Connecting with the local populations and becoming immersed in their culture, students will work together with community members to build sustainable solutions to those challenges.
+The group will travel to rural communities where poverty poses challenges to economic development, healthcare and access to education.
+Students and community members will build sustainable solutions to those challenges.

 - Cause Details

 AnonymousGeneral Scholarship Support ($15,000) International Service - Learning Program ($10,000) - Central Highlands of the Dominican Republic, 2017